frunox/acodersquest-dev/src/posts/04_CB-building-the-blog.md

 };
 ```

-The metadata is assign to `postObject`, and the content is add as another field.
+The metadata is assigned to `postObject`, and the content is added as another field.
 All the data is in string format.

 Now the `postUid` in the metadata comes into play.
 By default, Firestore assigns a random `uid` to each document (or record).
 It allows you to create your own `uid`, however, as long as it is unique.
 Using a custom `uid` makes it easier to identify each post in the Firestore dashboard, and, more importantly, allows Firebase update existing posts.

 Firestore uses a `ref` to point to the collection and document being manipulated.
 The `postUid` is applied in the `.doc()` method.
 The data object is stored using the `.set()`method.
-If no custom`uid`is assigned, or if theres is no existing document with that `uid`, a new document is created.
+If no custom`uid`is assigned, or if there is no existing document with that `uid`, a new document is created.
 If a document with the `uid` exists, then it is updated, so if I revise a post, I don't end up with duplicate documents.

 ## Retrieving the Posts